Rebuilding the Bridge

 Full Manhattan-bound Closures

 Continuing until the project completion in 2014, Manhattan-bound traffic on the Brooklyn Bridge may be detoured to the Manhattan Bridge as needed to accommodate construction.
-This will occur only during overnight hours and on some weekends.
+This will occur only during overnight hours.
 The bridge will always remain open to Brooklyn-bound traffic.
-When work is underway on the Brooklyn-bound side of the Bridge (south roadway), a "contraflow" operation will be in effect.
+When work is underway on the Brooklyn-bound side of the bridge (south roadway), a "contraflow" operation will be in effect.
 Please contact DOT to notified of Manhattan-bound closures.
 Check the Weekend Traffic Advisory for upcoming traffic changes

 During overnight closures, the ramp from eastbound Wagner Place onto the southbound FDR Drive will be closed.
 It will remain open at other times, such as during peak travel periods, special events, or inclement weather.
 A signed detour route will be available along Pearl Street.